darlanxw/slack-block-builder-docs/docs/motivations.md

 * How do we keep communication up to par?
 * How do we keep our culture alive and flowing?
-* How do we facilitate more interactive meetings?
+* How do we facilitate the more interactive meetings?

 And in this respect, Slack apps were no longer just an option, but a necessity.